gaetano-foster/TerminalGraphicsLibrary/README.md

 ## Usage

 Using this library in your project could not be easier!
-Simply download the source, double click the `compile.bat` file, and drag the "CGL.h" and "libCGL.a" files into your projects folder.
+Simply download the source, double click the `compile.bat` file (windows only), and drag the "CGL.h" and "libCGL.a" files into your projects folder.

 ***MAKE SURE YOU ARE USING THE GCC COMPILER***